-The DPL introduces globally recognised principles about the use of personal data to the Cayman Islands.
-The DPL aligns the Cayman Islands with other major jurisdictions around the world, notably the EU, and thereby facilitates the free flow of data – a pre-requisite for the Cayman Islands being an equal and competitive participant in today’s globalised economy.
+The DPA introduces globally recognised principles about the use of personal data to the Cayman Islands.
+The DPA aligns the Cayman Islands with other major jurisdictions around the world, notably the EU, and thereby facilitates the free flow of data – a prerequisite for the Cayman Islands being an equal and competitive participant in today’s globalised economy.

 The Office of the Ombudsman is the Cayman Islands’ supervisory authority for data protection.

 Please see 8.1 Data Privacy.